ArielUW/IMLLA-FinalProject/README.md

 # IMLLA-FinalProject
-Repository for the final project for Introduction for Machine Learning for Linguistics Applications
+Repository for the final project for Introduction for Machine Learning for Linguistics Applications.

 ## Project proposal